-We’ve gathered a few basic drills we like for kids in tee ball, coach pitch, or making the transition between the two.
+We’ve gathered a few basic baseball drills for 6 and 7-year-olds that we like for kids in tee ball, coach pitch, or making the transition between the two.
 While some kids will be ready for more complex work, some will still be forgetting which hand to put their glove on.
 These kids are young.
 Keeping them engaged and having fun is going to do just as much for them long term when it comes to baseball as learning the actual drills.

 Kids love to hit.
 The trick is they can’t all hit at once.
 Let each kid experience some success in each drill, but keep the line moving.
 Also, on batter’s last “hit” of a drill, have them run out to first base.
 Tell the batter to run through the base, then return to first to tap their foot on the bag once before their drill is done.
-It’s all about developing routines.
+At this age, it’s all about developing routines.

 The Slow Swing Drill